codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

   * App-proxy facilitating behind-firewall access to Git
   * Git Source entity that references the`[repo_name]_git-source`

-Once the hybrid runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the **Runtimes** page.
+Once the Hybrid Runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the **Runtimes** page.

 {::nomarkdown}
 </br>
-{:/}
+{:/}-->

-## (Optional) Internal ingress host configuration for existing hybrid runtimes
+## (Optional) Internal ingress host configuration for existing  Hybrid Runtimes
-If you already have provisioned hybrid runtimes, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the runtime installation repository.
+If you already have provisioned  Hybrid Runtimes, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the Runtime installation repository.
 Use the examples as guidelines.

 `<runtime-install-repo>/apps/app-proxy/overlays/<runtime-name>/ingress.yaml`: change `host`